-The 2022 request amount was calculated utilizing the CIP selection criteria and methods.
+The 2023 request amount was calculated utilizing the CIP selection criteria and methods.
 The process is described in the beginning of this section.

 Guam Baseline Funding \$ 6,328,000

-Results from Competitive Process +\$ 333,000
+Results from Competitive Process + \$ 132,000

-Proposed Funding for 2022 \$ 6,661,000
+Proposed Funding for 2023 \$ 6,460,000

-CIP funded infrastructure projects on Guam were greatly impacted by the global COVID-19 pandemic, as only essential work was allowed for the majority of calendar year 2020.
-Due to these delays and prolonged NEPA reviews, the Guam Memorial Hospital Authority renovations expected to be completed and the commencement of the upgrade of its heating, ventilation, and air conditioning (HVAC) systems have yet to occur.
-Phase III of the Guam Department of Education's Insular ABCs Initiative is progressing and the Government of Guam has elected to continue funding towards the work and an accompanying enterprise asset management system.
+CIP funded infrastructure projects on Guam continue to be impacted by the COVID-19 pandemic, delays due to supply chain issues, and prolonged NEPA reviews.
+As a result, the Guam Memorial Hospital Authority renovations expected to be completed and the commencement of the upgrade of its heating, ventilation, and air conditioning (HVAC) systems have yet to occur, and projects like the Department of Public Health and Social Services Division of Environmental Health Facility and the Department of Youth Affairs projects have been delayed.
+Phase III of the Guam Department of Education's Insular ABCs Initiative continues and the accompanying enterprise asset management system is in use by the Department.
+Phase I of the Department of Public Works' renovation and repair of public gymnasiums, sports facilities, and public restrooms throughout the island was completed in December 2021 and Phase II has commenced.

-The requested \$6.7 million for 2022 will be used to continue meeting critical infrastructure needs in Guam, similar to previous years.
-The following chart reflects Guam's funding priorities for 2020 and 2021:
+The requested \$6.4 million for 2023 will be used to continue meeting critical infrastructure needs in Guam, similar to previous years.
+The following chart reflects Guam's funding priorities for 2021 and 2022:

-Funding Category 2020 2021
+Funding Category 2021 2022

-runuing Category Award Award
+Tunuing Category Award Award

-Health \$3,500,000 -

-Education \$2,316,000 \$1,000,000
+Education \$1,000,000 -

-Public Safety \$720,000 -

-Parks - \$1,578,000

-Public Buildings - \$3,000,000
+Public Buildings \$4,578,000 \$6,627,636

-Total \$6,536,000 \$5,578,000
+Total \$5,578,000 \$6,627,636

-^{}Amount reflects requested FY 2021 projects that have yet to be awarded.
+\Amount reflects requested FY 2022 projects that have yet to be awarded.